How Much Weight Do You Lose Fasting? Per Day, 24 Hours to 10 Days

 This is not failure.
 When you fast, your glycogen stores are depleted and your body holds far less water.
 The moment you begin eating — even very lightly — glycogen and water rush back in simultaneously.
 A 3–5 kg gain in the first 48 hours of eating after a multi-day fast is normal and does not represent fat regain.

-Modern research on post-fast refeeding confirms this same pattern: rapid weight restoration in the first days reflects glycogen and fluid repletion, not fat accumulation.
+Modern research on post-fast refeeding confirms this same pattern: rapid weight restoration in the first days reflects glycogen and fluid repletion, not fat accumulation — a detailed metabolic and hormonal record of the refeeding period after a prolonged fast shows exactly this fluid-and-glycogen restoration (Korbonits et al., European Journal of Endocrinology, 2007).
 The genuine fat loss achieved during the fast is preserved.

 What This Means for Daily Intermittent Fasting